melvinsamuel070/database/README.md

 ## *THE PROCESS OF CREATHING AN RDS AWS DATABASE_INSTANCE ON CLI*

  ### The creation of VPC
+ ### The creation of two subnet
        * yuor two subnets has to be connected on the vpc using the vpc id
-  * The creation of two subnet_groups
+ ### The creation of two subnet_groups
          * yuor two subnet_groups must make use of yuor main subnet id
 ### Creation of two security groups,
        * one for mysql port and secondry HTTPS port